mandelbitdev/openvpn/doc/man-sections/vpn-network-options.rst

   Like ``--redirect-gateway``, but omit actually changing the default gateway.
   Useful when pushing private subnets.

+--route-table id
+  Specify a default table id for use with --route.
+  By default, OpenVPN installs routes in the main routing table of the operating system, but with this option, a user defined routing table can be used instead.

+  (Supported on Linux only, on other platforms this is a no-op).

 --route args
   Add route to routing table after connection is established.
 Multiple routes can be specified.
 Routes will be automatically torn down in